-Red Open with White Line, 1979; Etching and aquatint in red and black, on Georges Duchêne Hawthorne of Larroque handmade paper; Initialed in ink, numbered 46/56 lower left; Published by the artist, with his blindstamp lower right; Catalogue Raisonne: Belknap 207; Size - Sheet: 18 x 35 1/2", Frame 27 x 46"; Framed floated with an acid free mat, wood frame, and plexiglass; $30,000 or Pay Over Several Months!
+Red Open with White Line, 1979; Etching and aquatint in red and black, on Georges Duchêne Hawthorne of Larroque handmade paper; Initialed in ink, numbered 46/56 lower left; Published by the artist, with his blindstamp lower right; Catalogue Raisonne: Belknap 207; Size - Sheet: 18 x 35 1/2", Frame 27 x 46"; Framed floated with an acid free mat, wood frame, and plexiglass; Price On Request!

 Hermitage, 1975; Lithograph and serigraph in colors on Arches paper, with full margins; Signed Motherwell and numbered 20/200 in pencil lower right; Published by Tyler Graphics Ltd., Mount Kisco, New York, with their and the artist's blindstamps; Catalogue Raisonne: Belknap 149; Size - Image: 40 x 21 1/2", Sheet: 46 x 31", Frame 54 x 39 1/2"; Framed with an acid free mat, black wood frame, and UV plexiglass; SOLD!

 Tricolor, 1973; Lithograph on Arches cover paper, with full margins; Signed Motherwell and numbered 95/125 in pencil lower right; Initialed RM and dated 73 in the stone upper right; Published by ULAE, New York; Printed at Mourlot, Paris; Catalogue Raisonne: Belknap 24; Size - Image 12 x 9", Sheet: 22 x 14"; Unframed; SOLD!